-1. Location of Planting: Front - F; Side - S; Back - B; Centre Median - M

-- 2. Common name is composed of Genus + Species + Cultivar (if applicable); eg for Unity sugar maple, the Genus is maple, the Species is sugar and the Cultivar is Unity - 3.
+- 1. Location of Planting: Front F; Side S; Back B; Centre Median M - 2.
+Common name is composed of Genus + Species + Cultivar (if applicable); eg for Unity sugar maple, the Genus is maple, the Species is sugar and the Cultivar is Unity - 3.
 Botanical Name is composed of Genus + Species + Cultivar (if applicable); eg for Acer saccharum 'Unity', the Genus is Acer, the Species is saccharinum and the Cultivar is 'Unity' - 4.
 Size refers to: caliper (mm) for deciduous trees, height (cm) for coniferous trees, or size (#) of the container for potted trees: eg. 60 mm caliper for a deciduous tree, 150 cm for a coniferous tree or #10 container for a potted tree

-Address Loc: F, Cc ommon Name Botanical Nan ne Size Nursery Planting Street S,B,M Genus Species Cultivar Genus Species Cultivar of Origin Date
+Address Loc: F, Loc: F, Common Name Botanical Nam 1e Size Nursery Planting Street S,B,M Genus Species Cultivar Genus Species Cultivar of Origin Date

-Appendix E: City of Thunder Bay Engineering Standard Detail Drawings
+Appendix E: City of Thunder Bay Engineering Standards Detail Drawings